aravindh99/portfolio/instruction.md

 1. Prepare Your Live2D Model
-Create or commission a Live2D model (a .model3.json plus associated .moc3, texture, and motion files).
-You can design one in Live2D Cubism or hire an artist on platforms like Fiverr.
+Create  a Live2D model (a .model3.json plus associated .moc3, texture, and motion files).
+You can design one in Live2D Cubism .

 Export the model into a folder inside your Next.js public/ directory, e.g. public/live2d/avatar.model3.json and its assets in public/live2d/assets/.

 2. Install & Import Sora
 Add the Pixi-Live2D Sora package:

-bash
-Copy
-Edit
 npm install pixi-live2d-sora pixi.js
-Or with yarn:

-bash
-Copy
-Edit
-yarn add pixi-live2d-sora pixi.js
 3. Create a React Component for Your Avatar
 In components/Live2DAvatar.tsx:

-tsx
-Copy
-Edit
 'use client';
 import { useEffect, useRef } from 'react';
 import * as PIXI from 'pixi.js';